serverbee/ansible-role-strongswan/README.md

 ```

 #### Todo

-1. Start using firewalld direct module option after merging pull request: https://github.com/ansible/ansible/pull/49514.
-   It needs for skiping NAT for ipsec packets with a matching IPsec policy.
-2. Remove some dependencies roles to achieve more flexibility.
+1. Remove some dependencies roles to achieve more flexibility.

 #### License